How to start an email (+greeting & opening examples)

 Dear, Hey, Hi, Hello

-When starting an email the first step is to choose a greeting.
+1. Greeting: When starting off an email the first step is to choose a greeting.
 The email greeting can be formal or casual depending on who the recipient is and the purpose of the email.
-After the greeting, you will need to write an opening line.

-• Most used and professional: I hope this email finds you well
+• Professional: I hope this email finds you well

 • To the point: I’m reaching out to you because…